Quantum Kernels and Support Vector Machines

 -

-Quantum kernel machine algorithms only have the potential of quantum advantage over classical approaches if the corresponding quantum kernel is hard to estimate classically (a necessary and not always sufficient condition to obtain a quantum advantage)
+Quantum kernel machine algorithms only have the potential of quantum advantage over classical approaches if the corresponding quantum kernel is hard to estimate classically (a necessary and not always sufficient condition to obtain a quantum advantage).

 -

-However, it was proven recently [4] that learning problems exist for which learners with access to quantum kernel methods have a quantum advantage over all classical learners.
+However, it was recently proven [4] that learning problems exist for which learners with access to quantum kernel methods have a quantum advantage over all classical learners.

-- Where $\vec{s}$ is the datapoint to be classified
+- $\vec{s}$ is the datapoint to classify

 - $\alpha_i^*$ are the optimized $\alpha$s

-- And $b$ is the bias.
+- $b$ is the bias

 true_labels = np.array(selected_prediction_true_labels.values.tolist())